WebAssembly/threads/document/core/exec/runtime.rst

 Memory Instances
 ~~~~~~~~~~~~~~~~

-.. todo:: We used to update the memory type when a memory is grown.
-This does not work for shared memories.
-In fact, the "current" type of a shared memory is nondeterministic.
-We need to model that during instantiation somehow.

 A *memory instance* is the runtime representation of a linear :ref:`memory <syntax-mem>`.
 It records its original :ref:`memory type <syntax-memtype>`
 and takes one of two different shapes depending on whether that type is :ref:`shared <syntax-shared>` or not.